society

-Communitarianism or Communitarian Ideal
+Communitarianism or the Communitarian Ideal?

 It’s a kind of mental laziness for which we risk paying a heavy price.
 A verbal tic, pervasive on both left and right, which consists in seeing ‘communitarianism’ everywhere.
 A foolish attitude – as if a matter would be resolved when we suppress it, artificially, by denying it – and an infantile one too, that of incantation: we repeat the words and think that by doing so we deal with the issue.